preaudc/tech-articles/FlumeFileChannel.md

 home directory, e.g. `FLUME_HOME=/opt/flume`***

-As stated in the preamble to this article, the issue is that several Flume agents suddenly stop writing data on HDFS
+As stated in the preamble to this article, the issue is that several Flume agents suddenly stop writing data on HDFS.

 Luckily, Flume offers several metrics to monitor sources, channels and sinks.